grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

     vi $HOME/.oscar-cli_path/config.yaml
     ```

+    Alternatively you can remove the cluster from the OSCAR-CLI tool with the following command:
+    ``` bash
+    oscar-cli cluster remove oscar-cluster
+    ```

 #### Login to a public container image registry

 The best way to test your use-case container images is by pushing them to a public registry.
 We recommend you to use [GitHub Container Registry](https://github.com/features/packages) or [Docker Hub](https://hub.docker.com/).
 To get more details, refer to the [Docker](https://docs.docker.com/) documentation.